 Besides, PoS is also regarded as better since there are no specialized mining rigs or rental costs required to get started.
 PoS cryptocurrencies also offer a higher transaction throughput with some reaching highs of over 3,000 tp/s (transactions per second) compared to the leading PoW cryptocurrencies that manage less than 50 tp/s.

 Bonded Proof of Stake networks also do not require elections.
-Users do not pay custody and have the possibility of making amendments to the protocol if they become validators.
+Users do not pay any sort of fee for custody and have the possibility of making amendments to the protocol if they become validators.
 If a validator is dishonest, the blockchain may slash their stake as well as the stake of their delegators.
-Hybrid PoS combines both PoS and PoW, where PoW is used for block creation and PoS for the further validation of blocks.
+Hybrid PoS combines both PoS and PoW, where PoW is used for block creation and PoS us used for the further validation of blocks.